khalilou88/semantic-icons/libs/circle-flags/README.md

 The regular icons can be imported from `@semantic-icons/circle-flags`, the other icons can be imported from `@semantic-icons/circle-flags/other`, the language icons can be imported from `@semantic-icons/circle-flags/language`.

-Icons use the Angular naming convention and are always prefixed with the word `svg` and suffixed with the words `flag icon`.
+Icons use the Angular naming convention and are always prefixed with the word `si` and suffixed with the words `flag icon`.

 ## License

-MIT © 2024-2024 Khalil LAGRIDA
+MIT © 2024-2025 Khalil LAGRIDA